 Mount Banda Banda, Mountain summit in Willi Willi National Park, New South Wales, Australia

-Mount Banda Banda is a mountain summit located within Willi Willi National Park and rises to approximately 1,300 meters.
-The peak sits in the Mid North Coast region and offers views across the surrounding landscape.
+Mount Banda Banda is a mountain summit in Willi Willi National Park, in New South Wales, Australia, rising to around 1,300 meters (4,265 feet).
+The peak sits in the Mid North Coast region and is surrounded by rainforest that covers its slopes from base to top.

-The summit is home to Antarctic beech trees that rank among the finest specimens in the world.
-A rare local mouse species also inhabits this particular forest environment.
+The summit holds Antarctic beech trees that are among the finest specimens of their kind anywhere in the world.
+A rare local mouse species lives in this forest and is found almost nowhere else.

 The community of curious travelers